AlexHarn/bfrv1_icetray/paraboloid/resources/docs/index.rst

 IceCube uses the method of maximum likelihood to reconstruct the direction of muon tracks.
 The uncertainty of these reconstructions can be estimated by investigating the likelihood space in the region near the likelihood.
 The likelihood space near the minimum of such a reconstruction is usually shaped like a normal distribution (also known as a Gaussian), hence the log likelihood space will end up shaped like a parabola.
 The standard procedure for analysing the uncertainty of a maximum likelihood estimation is to find the 1σ contour of the likelihood space around the minimum.
 In the case where some of the parameters are considered nuisance parameters, the space is explored only in the parameters of interest, by constructing a grid of points in the parameters of interest and holding them constant while the likelihood is minimized over the nuisance parameters.
-Paraboloid then does as χ\ :sup:`2` fit to the resulting grid to a paraboloid and calculates the parameters of the error ellipse.
+Paraboloid then does a χ\ :sup:`2` fit to the resulting grid to a paraboloid and calculates the parameters of the error ellipse.
 The word "paraboloid" refers to a two-dimensional parabola, which is the expected shape of the log-likelihood space near the minimum under most conditions.
 Assuming the log-likelihood space is a paraboloid the 1 sigma contour should be an ellipse.